artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 #.
 The single SIP will move through a number of microservices.
 If you have
-   preconfigured Archivematica to do so, processing will stop at a decision point that allows you to choose a file identification method to base normalization upon or to choose to use pre-existing data gathered during identification at the transfer stage.
-Archivematica default is to use pre-existing data.
+   preconfigured Archivematica to do so, processing will stop at a decision point that allows you to run file identification again or to use the existing file identification information captured during transfer.
+Archivematica's default is to use existing data.
 For more about this option, see :ref:`Processing configuration <dashboard-processing>`.

 #.
 Once the SIP reaches "Normalize", you will be given several options for how
    Archivematica should normalize the SIP.
 Choose the option most suitable for